kevinrajkumar05/kevinrajkumar05/README.md

-- 👋 Hi, I’m @kevinrajkumar05
+- 👋 Hi, I’m @kevin dessam xavier
-- 👀 I’m interested in Azure cloud technologies
+- 👀 I’m interested in cloud technologies
-- 🌱 I’m currently learning postgraduate diploma in Information technology
+- 🌱 I’m currently working has a cloud infrastructure engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m curently progressing my knowlsge in IAC, CAC and cloud security.
 - 📫 How to reach me is through kevin.xavfat@gmail.com

 <!---